-Sometimes we have very good ideas about improving the quality of life in our community.
+Sometimes we have a very good idea about improving the quality of life in our community.
 Most ideas require funds to be implemented.
 There are two ways to get funds for a project.
 You could raise private capital or get public access funding.

-Private capital is when a person pays their money for a project, for example a home solar system or when a group of villagers put in money to pay for a project - example Pico hydro for community.
+Private capital is when a person pays their money for a project example a home solar system or when a group of villagers put in money to pay for a project - example Pico hydro for community.
 Private investments are rare in the region however not entirely missing.
-The bulk of the project are funded through public access funds of governments and donors.
+A bulk of the project are funded through public access funds of governments and donors.
 Private investments still have a lot of risks in the region.

-Under public access funding - these funds are available to the public upon successful application which go through a selection and/or application process.
+Under public access funding - these funds are available to the public upon successful application.
 Public access funds are available as loans and as grants.

-Loans are funds that must be repaid along with an interest amount added.
+Loans are funds that have to be repaid along with an interest amount added.
 Grants are funds which do not have to be repaid.
 The figure below shows some sources of loans and grants.

-FIGURE 4: Loans and Grants
+FIGURE 4: Loans and Grants6